erenatas/grafana-slo-exploration/README.md

 Main goal of this repo is to explore how Grafana SLO works

 ## Components
-This consists of TODO parts
+This consists of 5 parts

 - test-server
 - test-client
 - Grafana Agent
 - Prometheus (optional)
-- Grafana SLO configuration
+- Grafana configuration via Terraform

 ## Test Server
 It has 3 endpoints,